xyncro/sites-freya.io/reference/machines/http/configuration/decisions.rst

        <tr class="influence">
          <td><a href="../../../../_static/specifications.method.html">methodMatches</a></td>
          <td>n/a</td>
          <td>Does the request method match the method configured?
-The decision will always return <code>false</code> (and thus be pruned from the final decision tree) if the method is not configured to be allowed via the <code>methods</code> property if configured or the default methods allowed if not.</td>
+The decision will always return <code>false</code> (and thus be pruned from the final decision tree) if the method is not configured to be allowed via the <a href="properties.html#methods">methods</a> property if configured or the default methods allowed if not.</td>
        </tr>
      </tbody>
    </table>